 Again breakfast was at 7am and we headed out in the dinghies around 8am.
-The first island visit would take us to the volcanic lava flows of Isla Santiago but before this we skirted around Isla Bartolomé looking for signs of the Galãpagos penguin.
+The first island visit would take us to the volcanic lava flows of Isla Santiago but before this we skirted around Isla Bartolom? looking for signs of the Gal?pagos penguin.
 We were lucky and saw a few individuals, one still moulting and looking cold and lonely standing on some rocks.
 Heading around the pinnacle, a large spire of weathered rock, there were sea lions relaxing on rocks jutting from the water.
-We also saw a regal looking heron standing and staring at us, a little blue lava heron staring intently into the water waiting for breakfast to appear and further along pelicans and marine iguanas as we approached Bartolomé.
+We also saw a regal looking heron standing and staring at us, a little blue lava heron staring intently into the water waiting for breakfast to appear and further along pelicans and marine iguanas as we approached Bartolom?.

-The Galãpagos penguin
+The Gal?pagos penguin

-The pinnacle of Isla Bartolomé.
+The pinnacle of Isla Bartolom?

 A heron checks us out